Tightness of discrete Gibbsian line ensembles: Introduction

 The main accomplishment of this paper is to extend the results proven in \cite{Ber} to line ensembles satisfying the above assumptions on their jump distributions, thus developing a general theory which allows one to prove convergence of a sequence of discrete Gibbsian line ensembles with minimal input from only the top curves.
 In principle, proving weak convergence requires proving both tightness and finite-dimensional convergence for the entire line ensemble, but our results show that in fact a condition weaker than finite-dimensional convergence for the top curve alone is sufficient for tightness.
-Thus in particular, we substantially reduce the problem of proving weak convergence to showing only finite-dimensional convergence for the top curve.
 Namely, if $\mathfrak{L}^N = (L_1^N, \dots, L_N^N)$ is a sequence of $H^{\mathrm{RW}}$-Gibbsian line ensembles with $N$ curves, we show that if the top curves $L_1^N$ (centered and scaled) have tight one-point marginals near integer times that roughly display a global parabolic shape, then the whole sequence $(\mathfrak{L}^N)$ under the same centering and scaling is tight with respect to uniform convergence over compact sets.
 Moreover, we prove that any subsequential limit satisfies the Brownian Gibbs property.
 As a consequence, we prove that if $L_1^N$ (centered and scaled) in particular converges in finite-dimensional distributions to the parabolic $\mathrm{Airy}_2$ process, then the full sequence $(\mathfrak{L}^N)$ converges weakly to the parabolic Airy line ensemble.
 We also note that we assume a weaker one-point tightness condition than that in \cite{Ber} by allowing certain sub-parabolic fluctuations, and consequently our result may be amenable to proving convergence to objects other than the Airy line ensemble, such as the \textit{Airy processes with wanderers} studied in \cite{AFM}.
 Our results in addition generalize those of \cite{DNV} for integer jump distributions by requiring less control on the top curves and no control on the lower curves, and we believe that the ideas of our arguments can be applied to non-integer jump distributions treated there as well.